fujiapple852/trippy/README.md

           - resolv:     Resolve using the `/etc/resolv.conf` DNS configuration
           - google:     Resolve using the Google `8.8.8.8` DNS service
           - cloudflare: Resolve using the Cloudflare `1.1.1.1` DNS service

+  -y, --dns-resolve-all
+          Trace to all IPs resolved from DNS lookup [default: false]

       --dns-timeout <DNS_TIMEOUT>
           The maximum time to wait to perform DNS queries [default: 5s]